iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> It's a good idea if that it would keep up to date.
+The last time mine checked in was back on December 24th 2020.
+My app is up to date also..<br> :date: __2021-02-26 16:30:10__

 > App works well in theory.
 Tested positive and never was able to get my pin to report positive result.
 Now app no longer checking for notifications.
 Hasn't checked for any since January 2, 2021<br> :date: __2021-02-08 03:18:18__